The 10 Best Retro Gaming Consoles

 video play icon

-This wiki has been updated 24 times since it was first published in October of 2017.
+This wiki has been updated 28 times since it was first published in October of 2017.
 If you long for the days when your greatest concern was whether or not you would ever beat your big brother's top scores, then one of these retro gaming consoles will serve as a veritable time machine, whisking you back to those carefree years.
 Many of them can play old cartridge games, which is great if you've kept your collection, while others offer a library of built-in titles.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Sega Genesis Mini